Benefits of common rue

 - Abortive plant: At the same time, any of these preparations with common rue is very dangerous for pregnant women because it can easily cause them abortions, so it should not be used under any circumstances during pregnancy because it is one of the best known abortifacient plants.

 * More information about the side effects of common rue.

 In external use it is rubefacient properties rue, ie, produces an outer skin redness.

-It is used in homeopathy to relieve pain in shock, sprains, etc.
+It is used to relieve pain in shock, sprains, etc.

 Also to reduce pain and inflammation in rheumatic diseases.